-How does the Citi Cash Back Card Compare Against Other Cards?
+How the Citi Cash Back Credit Card Compares to Other Cards

 Read our comparisons of Citi Cash Back Card with other cards and learn what makes each card unique in their own way.
 We compare and contrast each card to highlight its uniqueness to help you identify the card that you need.

 Citi Cash Back Credit Card vs OCBC 365

-Compared to Citi Cash Back Card, OCBC 365 offers elevated cash back rates across a broader range of spend categories, including travel transactions and recurring bills.
+Compared to Citi Cash Back Card, OCBC 365 offers elevated cash back rates across a broader range of spend categories, including travel transactions, transportation and recurring bills.
 This card also provides an annual fee waiver for those who spend S$10,000 per year.
-OCBC 365 also caps cashback at S$80 per month, which is S$5 more than for the Citi Cash Back Card.
+OCBC 365 also caps cashback at S$80 per month, which is the same as Citi Cash Back Card.
 Overall, consumers with decentralized spending across food, transport, utilities and online travel bookings could benefit more from the OCBC 365 Card, while those who spend a significant portion of their budget on food and petrol might be better served by Citi Cash Back Card.

-Citi Cash Back Card v.
-Citi SMRT Card
+Citi Cash Back Credit Card vs Citi SMRT Card

 Young professionals with a limited budget looking for cash back on daily purchases (including EZ-Reload auto top-ups) may benefit from Citi SMRT Card.
-Citi SMRT Cardholders immediately earn high cash back rates, with no minimum qualifying spend, across a broad range of spend categories (including online shopping and entertainment).
-The card also offers up to 2% savings on EZ Reload top-up transactions and waives the convenience fee charges.
+Citi SMRT Cardholders immediately earn high cash back rates, with a minimum spend of S$500, across a broad range of spend categories (including online shopping and entertainment).
+The card also offers up to 5% SMRT$ on EZ Auto top-up SimplyGo.
 However, the Citi SMRT Card is not as flexible as the Citi Cash Back Card, which is not limited to specific merchants.
-Those who regularly spend at least S$888 monthly, however, can earn cash back more easily and without merchant restrictions through the Citi Cash Back Card.
+Those who regularly spend at least S$800 monthly, however, can earn cash back more easily and without merchant restrictions through the Citi Cash Back Card.